sakabug/LTspice-themes/README.md

-# LTspice-themes (Win)
+# LTspice-themes (PowerShell)

-Relatively easy way to switch themes on LTspiceXVII on windows once you're all set up.
+Relatively easy way to switch themes on LTspiceXVII with PowerShell once you're all set up.

 ## Usage